 Shirt Hero is a brand spanking new T-shirt website.
 It is no ordinary t-shirt site, It’s got a clever twist to how it works.
-It’s a “club”, you sign up for a fee of $4.99 a month.
-Once you are in the club you can buy up to 20 shirts a month for just $5!
-Five dollars a t-shirt is amazing!
+It’s ridiculously cheap.
+You can buy T-shirts for just $7!
+Seven dollars a t-shirt is amazing!
 The good news is that unlike other super cheap T-shirt sites these guys are using a very nice quality T-shirt blank.
 It’s a 100% cotton ringspun 30 singles tee that trust me, for T-shirt nerds like me is surprising at this price point.

 My Third Win at the Site Where it All Began.